skerkour/kerkour.com/content/about.md

 <!--
-I travel to work from anywhere, bootstrap companies and only own what fits in my two backpacks.
-(You can read more about this <a href="/post/carry-on-world-travel/">here</a>.)

 <hr />

 Here are the disciplines in which I invest my time and energy to make the world a better place :